STFUjs/STFU/README.md

 Using the prefixed count 11...10... vs 10... makes finding the Alignment Symbol faster in the Expander Sequence and extracting the index value accurately by bit field spreads or masked bit shifts.

-From an Expander Alignment Symbol, counts are sequential, a 10... that's not within the count is another, and truncated by a Packed Bits Container or Control Symbol.
+From an Expander Alignment Symbol, counts are sequential, a 10... that's not within the count is another, the sequence truncated by a Packed Bits Container or Wrap Control Symbol. xx

+All "characters" are in Expanders.

 In STFU8 an "ascii" <= 127 is packed in 2×8-bit: 110.....10...... to not break the old "UTF8".

 <h2>STFU BITS</h2>
 The standard form BITS is the optimal structure for containing formed collections of bits regardless of bin size or structure complexity.

-Leading bit 0 indicates a Differencing
+Leading bit 0 indicates a 2-bit Differencing
 Leading bit 1 indicates Binary Bits in Blocks

 The initiator is a pulse driver select for either

 0: 2-bit Differencing Symbols with STFU types or
 1: Pulse Driver for initial Block size in Binary bits.

+The structure of bits in STFU BITS has STFU types.

 The Binary structure and Differencer can inter-mix and can represent all composites of bit structures including each-other.